adaluong/adaluong.github.io/_pages/projects.md

 [**OpenSSF Malicious Packages**](https://openssf.org/blog/2023/10/12/introducing-openssfs-malicious-packages-repository/)\
-a [repository](https://github.com/ossf/malicious-packages) of malicious software packages, powered by an automated detection system i developed for the open source security team @ google.
+a [repository](https://github.com/ossf/malicious-packages) of malicious software packages, powered by an automated detection system I developed with the open source security team @ Google.

 [**Compendio**](https://compendio.tech)\
 a tool for students short on time: get an overview of any video, ask questions, or dig deeper into topics.